 Ten Things to Know about Chadwick

-I re-wrote recipes for the TODAY Show Christmas show at 2 a.m. in the lobby of the Tribeca Grand Hotel - back when there was no kitchen in Studio 1A.
+I wrote recipes for the TODAY Show Christmas show at 2 a.m. in the lobby of the Tribeca Grand Hotel - back when there was no kitchen in Studio 1A.

 The next day, I helped Katie Couric plan her Christmas dinner in between cooking shoots - it was her first holiday dinner in her new Manhattan apartment (she chose rosemary lamb).

-I credit my passion for branding and its connection to pop culture to Mickey Drexler, the former CEO of The Gap and J. Crew.
+I credit my passion for branding and how it can drive pop culture to Mickey Drexler, the former CEO of The Gap and J. Crew.

-I turned The Gap's managerial training program into an independent study in my junior year in college because I was beyond fascinated by how he got America to wear Gap khakis and denim shirts for Casual Friday and talk about colors like eggplant and tomato.
+I turned The Gap's managerial training program into an independent study in my junior year in college because I was beyond fascinated by how Mickey got America to wear The Gap khakis and denim shirts for Casual Friday and talk about colors like eggplant and tomato.
 My fascination with the anthropology of brands still endures.

-I get goosebumps and squeal every time I crack open a new book.
+I get goosebumps whenever I crack open a new book.

 When I first began my career, I willingly volunteered to get up at 4 am to catch the CNN bureau chief and share a story about fried chicken.